 his loving daughter.

-Romantic antics abound among the guests at a luxury hotel, among them a stage director, an eccentric millionaire, and the daughter of a financial backer.
-(95 mins.)
+Romantic antics abound among the guests at a luxury hotel, including a stage director, an eccentric millionaire, and the daughter of a financial backer.

 The story concerns the staff and guests at a luxury resort.
 Wealthy Mrs. Prentiss (Ann Brady) arrives with her randy son Humbolt (Frank McHugh) and bored daughter Ann (Gloria Stewart) in tow.
 Soon thereafter, Ann’s fiance, daffy millionaire snuff-box collector T. Mosley Thorpe (Hugh Herbert), shows up.
 Ann hates Mosley and is longing to have fun.
 Her mother agrees that she can have fun that summer if she will promise to marry Mosley afterward and hires hotel clerk Dick Curtis (Dick Powell) to escort Ann around.
 It doesn’t take a genius to tell where that part of the plot is going ….